zenpk/snippet-on-file-type/README.md

           "if err != nil {",
           "    return $1, err",
           "}",
-          ""
+          "" // empty string at the end for adding a new line ]
-        ] // empty string at the end for adding a newline }
+      }
     }
   ]